Tom Hull (mathematician)

-Thomas C. Hull is an associate professor of mathematics at Western New England University and is known for his expertise in the mathematics of paper folding.
+Thomas C. Hull is an associate professor of applied mathematics at Franklin & Marshall College and is known for his expertise in the mathematics of paper folding.

 Career

 Hull was an undergraduate at Hampshire College.
 He earned a master's degree and Ph.D. in mathematics at the University of Rhode Island.
 His 1997 dissertation, Some Problems in List Coloring Bipartite Graphs, involved graph coloring, and was supervised by Nancy Eaton.

-Prior to his appointment at Western New England, Hull taught at Merrimack College.
+Prior to his appointment at Franklin & Marshall College, Hull taught at Merrimack College (1997–2008) and Western New England University (2008–2023).
 He has also taught at the Hampshire College Summer Studies in Mathematics for many years: as junior staff from 1991 to 1995, and as senior staff in 1998 to 2007.
 Since 2013, he has taught at MathILy, an intensive residential summer program for mathematically excellent high school students.

 Hull was a member of the board of directors of origami association OrigamiUSA from 1995 to 2008.

 Author

 Hull is the author or co-author of several books on origami, including: